 Testosterone deficiency can be treated by:

 Each of these options provides adequate levels of hormone replacement; however, they all have different advantages and disadvantages.
-Talk to your doctor to see which approach may be right for you.
+Talk to your doctor to see which approach is right for you.

 Who Shouldn't Take Testosterone Replacement Therapy?

 Men who have prostate cancer or breast cancer should not take testosterone replacement therapy.
-All men considering testosterone replacement therapy should undergo a thorough prostate cancer screening prior to starting this therapy with a rectal exam and PSA test.
+Nor should men who have severe urinary tract problems, untreated severe sleep apnea or uncontrolled heart failure.
+All men considering testosterone replacement therapy should undergo a thorough prostate cancer screening -- a rectal exam and PSA test -- prior to starting this therapy.